 Our sample problem instances are of two kinds, uniform and Euclidean.
 In the uniform instances, edge weights are integers chosen at random and independently from the interval $[1, 10\ 000]$.
 In the Euclidean instances, vertices are distinct points in the plane whose coordinates are random integers from the interval $[1, 10\ 000]$, and edge weights are equal to the Euclidean distances between the points.
-We generated 1\ 000 instances of each type with n = 20, 50, 100, 200, 500, and 1\ 000 vertices.
+We generated 1000 instances of each type with n = 20, 50, 100, 200, 500, and 1000 vertices.
 For the d-MSTP, the degree bound d was set to three and five in turn on the uniform instances.
 For the Euclidean instances, only the case d = 3 was considered since for such instances there always exists an unconstrained minimum spanning tree (MST) of degree no more than five.

-Kruskal's algorithm identified unconstrained MSTs for all 6000 instances.
+Kruskal's algorithm identified unconstrained MSTs for all 6 000 instances.
 Exact algorithms for the d-MSTP and the TSP become infeasible on larger graphs, so on these problems, only the instances with n = 100 or fewer vertices were considered.
 The corresponding 3-MSTP, 5-MSTP, and TSP instances were solved to optimality by branch-and-cut algorithms implemented using the ABACUS environment [13] and CPLEX 8.1 as a linear programming solver.

-In each instance, sorting the edges into ascending order of their weights assigns each a rank r, $1 \le r \le m$; ties are broken arbitrarily.
-Figure 1 plots the empirical probabilities the relative frequencies- $p_E(r)$ with which an edge of rank r appears in the optimum solution.
+In each instance, sorting the edges into ascending order of their weights assigns each a rank $r, 1 \le r \le m$; ties are broken arbitrarily.
+We consider edges' ranks because, unlike edges' weights, they can be compared across instances.
+Figure 1 plots the empirical probabilities-the relative frequencies- $p_E(r)$ with which an edge of rank r appears in the optimum solution.
 Only the portions of the curves where $p_E(r)$ is visibly larger than zero are shown.
 Note that the probabilities $p_E(r)$ sum to |S|: